geoB0/Clock/README.md

 # Clock

-A short program of a clock that works through if statements.
+A short program of a clock that works through if statements and while loops.